Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Experimental Results

 \subsubsection{Effect of the Components of PSG-UIENet}

-To investigate the contribution of each core component in PSG-UIENet, we conducted an ablation study by individually removing the Illumination Estimator (w/o IE), Image Restorer (w/o IR), Text Aligner (w/o TA), and Cross-Attention FiLM Module (w/o CFM).
-As shown in Table~\ref{tab:ablation_components}, removing any component results in a performance decline across one or more metrics, confirming their individual effectiveness.
-Removing the Image Restorer (IR) causes the most significant drop in PSNR and SSIM, indicating its essential role in structural reconstruction.
-The removal of the Text Aligner (TA) achieves the lowest LPIPS, but slightly reduces PAUQA and PSNR, suggesting it enhances perceptual detail at the cost of semantic or structural balance.
-In contrast, excluding the CFM slightly degrades PAUQA and LPIPS, underscoring its importance in semantic modulation.
-Overall, the full PSG-UIENet configuration achieves the best balance across all metrics.
+To investigate the impact of each core component in PSG-UIENet, we conducted an ablation experiment by individually removing the Illumination Estimator (w/o IE), Image Restorer (w/o IR), Text Aligner (w/o TA) and Cross-Attention FiLM Module (w/o CFM).
+As shown in Table~\ref{tab:ablation_components}, the removal of a component normally results in a performance decline, confirming the usefulness of each component.
+Specifically, the greatest drop can be observed in the PSNR and SSIM metrics when the IR has been removed, indicating its essential role in structural reconstruction.
+The removal of the TA achieved the lowest LPIPS value, but the PAUQA and PSNR values slightly reduced, suggesting that it enhances perceptual details at the cost of losing semantic or structural characteristics.
+Besides, the PAUQA and LPIPS values slightly decreased when the CFM was removed, underscoring its importance in semantic modulation.
+In contrast, the full PSG-UIENet configuration achieved the best balance across different metrics.